technogise/dynamo-data-migrations/README.md

     Initialization successful.
 Please edit the generated config.json file
     ```

+## Editing config.json
+The `config.json` generated during the `init` phase conains configuration information as required to run the `up`, `down` and `satus` commands.
+Below is a brief description of the details specified in the file.
-Edit the generated `config.json` file with AWS credentials of the AWS account against which you want to execute the up/down commands.
-You can specify multiple connections using the `profile` option.
+   1. `awsConfig`: This section is used to store AWS credentials and region of the AWS account against which you want to execute the up/down/status commands.
+       You can specify multiple profiles, if profile is not specified it is considered as `default` profile.
 If `accessKeyId` and `secretAccessKey` are not provided, the credentials are loaded as per the AWS CredentialProviderChain.
-For more information, refer [Setting Credentials in Node.js](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials-node.html).
+For more information, refer [Setting Credentials in Node.js](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials-node.html). **Region is mandatory for each profile**.
+   2. `migrationsDir`: This value specifies the directory containing the migration files.
+By default during `init` phase `migrations` directory is created.
+If you want to use your own migration directory, specify the path (relative or absolute) in this section and **ensure the directory is created before executing any up/down/status command**.
+   3. `migrationType` : Ensure a value from `ts`,`cjs` and `mjs` is provided here, based on which the migration script will be generated.

 ## Creating a new migration script